Current Dark Matter Annihilation Constraints from CMB and Low-Redshift Data: Effect of Dark Matter Annihilation on the CMB

 Having derived new individual $f_\mathrm{sys}(z)$ curves for a range of Standard Model final states, we can perform a principal component analysis using these curves as basis vectors, as described in detail in \cite{Finkbeiner2012}.
 The first principal component describes the direction in this space (of linear combinations of the $f_\mathrm{sys}(z)$ curves) which captures the greatest amount of the variance in the CMB power spectra -- in this case, over 99.9\%.
 Physically, the effects of the different annihilation channels on the CMB anisotropy spectra are very similar.

 We show in Figure \ref{fig:ewimp} the resulting first principal component as a function of redshift, which we refer to as the ``universal'' $e(z)$ curve.
 The overall normalization of the curve is arbitrary since it is precisely its amplitude that we wish to constrain, and hence a rescaling of $e(z)$ would be reflected in a proportional rescaling of the derived constraint on its coefficient.
 In order to fix the normalization, we adopt the convention used in \cite{Finkbeiner2012}, i.e., we fix the normalization such that if $p_{\text{ann}}(z)=\epsilon~e(z)$, the Fisher matrix constraint on $\epsilon$ is the same as that obtained for constant annihilation, $p_{\text{ann}}=\epsilon$ (with approximate energy fractions), for some choice of experimental parameters.
 The advantage of this choice is that constraints on the coefficient of $e(z)$ can be directly compared to previously derived constraints using constant $p_\text{ann}$.
 In this work, the Fisher matrix computation and principal component analysis were performed for a Planck-like experiment in the range $\ell < 6000$; we have verified that performing the analysis instead for a cosmic variance limited (CVL) experiment in this $\ell$ range changes the shape and normalization of the $e(z)$ curve only at the sub-percent level.
+The principal components do not change appreciably when additional cosmological parameters that could be degenerate with the annihilation parameter are added.
+This is discussed in Appendix A5 of \cite{Finkbeiner2012}.

 Note that this choice of normalization means that the $e(z)$ curve does not reflect the general reduction in amplitude of the $f_\mathrm{sys}(z)$ curves relative to the older $f(z)$ curves, arising from the fact that $\chi_i^\mathrm{updated}(z)$ is generally lower than $\chi_i^\mathrm{approx}(z)$.
 To the degree that the Fisher matrix approach is valid, we expect the constraint on the coefficient of the updated $e(z)$ curve to be identical to the corresponding bound for the older $e(z)$ curve presented in \cite{Finkbeiner2012}, since both should be equivalent to the constraint using constant $p_\mathrm{ann}$ and approximate energy fractions.
 However, constraints on specific \emph{models} will change.